JuanDiegoRuizMorales/tfg/README.md

 * Optimizing frame rates during high-density waves.

 ### Planned Features
-* Implementation of dissolution shaders for environmental transitions.
+* Player death state and game-over loop.
+* Complete map desing.
+* Implementation of a complete sound system with zombie hit, player death, weapon reload, zombies screams sounds.
+* Power-up system with match buffs to the player.
+* More spells.
+* Altar-based power-up weapon evolution system to encourage player to explore the map.
 * Expansion of the magic upgrade tree within the grimoire interface.
-* Player death state and game-over loop.
+* Implementation of fog shader to improve the overall aesthetics of the game

 ---